nesl/naroce_dailyoce/README.md

-# NAROCE: Neural Algorithmic Reasoner for Complex Event Detection
+## NAROCE: Neural Algorithmic Reasoning for Online Complex Event Detection

 A two-stage deep learning framework for detecting complex behavioral events from multimodal sensor data (IMU + audio).

+This project uses the **DailyOCE** dataset - a multimodal behavioral dataset for complex event detection in smart home environments.

 ## Setup